 Understanding the types of damp is crucial in identifying and addressing moisture problems effectively:

-• Rising Damp: This occurs when water from the ground rises up through the walls by capillary action.
+- Rising Damp: This occurs when water from the ground rises up through the walls by capillary action.
 It is more common in older buildings that may need a damp proof course (DPC) or where the DPC has failed.
-Detailed information on rising damp can be explored at Safeguard Europe.
+It’s important to identify what type of damp you have to do the correct treatment.

 Causes of Damp